ElBarbs/cart351-finalproject/README.md

 # Project Overview

-This project is a web-based game called "Digital Garden" where users can plant seeds, grow plants, and explore a virtual world.
-The game is built using HTML, CSS, and JavaScript with a PHP backend for user registration and login.
-The game uses a MongoDB database to store user information, game data, and plant growth stages.
+This web-based game allows users to grow plants and manage a virtual garden tied to their real-world location on Earth.
+It leverages HTML, CSS, and JavaScript for the frontend, with a PHP backend.
+A MongoDB Atlas database is used to store user information and game data.
+P5.js is utilized to render the game world and user interface components.

 ## Files